 262. SECRETARY.

-The Secretary is the chief administrative officer of the Council and is responsible for maintaining records of Council actions including the filing of bills and proposed resolutions, amendments to bills and resolutions, requests for hearings, committee reports, and other records and reports assigned by these Rules, the Council, or the Chairman, and for proposing and administering the fiscal-year budget of the Council.
+(a) The Secretary is the chief administrative officer of the Council and is responsible for maintaining records of Council actions including the filing of bills and proposed resolutions, amendments to bills and resolutions, requests for hearings, committee reports, and other records and reports assigned by these Rules, the Council, or the Chairman, and for proposing and administering the fiscal year budget of the Council.
 The Secretary shall only disburse funds for the direct operating expenses in the office of a Member or Officer.

-263. GENERAL COUNSEL.
+(b) There is established a Council Office of Racial Equity under the Secretary to the Council, which shall be managed by a Director of Racial Equity.
+The Council Office of Racial Equity shall:

+(1) Produce racial equity training materials and provide ongoing racial equity training for Councilmembers and staff;

+(2) Issue Racial Equity Impact Assessments pursuant to Rule 311;

+(3) Coordinate and collaborate with the Judicial and Executive branches, including the Office of Racial Equity within the Office of the City Administrator and the Racial Equity Advisory Board, on matters of advancing racial equity; and

+(4) Accept public comment on any aspect of its duties or on matters related to racial equity before the Council.263.
+GENERAL COUNSEL.

-(a) The General Counsel is responsible for advising the Council on matters of parliamentary procedure; identifying legislative concerns; providing Members with alternative policy options to solve those concerns; providing representation for the Council in any legal action to which it is a party or in which the Chairman determines that the Council has a significant interest; providing legal representation for a Member or employee for actions taken within the scope of his or her official duties and in which the Chairman determines that the Council has a significant interest; supervising the publication of the District of Columbia Official Code; preparing technical-amendment and enactment bills; providing legislative-drafting assistance to all Members and staff; engrossing and enrolling measures, including making necessary technical and conforming changes; determining the legal sufficiency of legislation; and providing support to the Law Revision Commission.
-The General Counsel, following consultation with the Chairman, may make a request of the Office of the Attorney General for legal representation for a Member or Council staff person for actions taken within the scope of the Member or staff person’s official duties or for matters in which the Council has a significant interest.
-The General Counsel shall serve as Ethics Counselor for the Council.
+(a) The General Counsel is responsible for providing legal advice as provided in subsection (b) of this section; advising the Council on matters of parliamentary procedure; identifying legislative concerns and providing Members with alternative policy options to solve those concerns; providing representation for the Council in any pending legal action to which it is a party or in which the Chairman determines that the Council has a significant interest; initiating legal action on behalf of the Council upon authorization by resolution of the Council; providing legal representation for a Member or employee consistent with subsection (b) of this section for actions taken within the scope of the Member or employee’s official duties and in which the Chairman determines that the Council has a significant interest; retaining and supervising outside counsel as appropriate to conduct investigations and provide legal advice or representation to the Council, its Members, or employees; apprising the Council of developments in the law relating to Council legislation; supervising the publication of the District of Columbia Official Code; preparing technical-amendment and enactment bills; providing legislative-drafting assistance to all Members and staff; engrossing and enrolling measures, including making necessary technical and conforming changes; ascertaining the legal sufficiency of legislation and preparing legal sufficiency determinations pursuant to Rule 310; compiling and, from time to time, publishing the parliamentary precedents of the Council; and providing support to the Law Revision Commission.
+The General Counsel, following consultation with the Chairman, may make a request of the Office of the Attorney General for legal representation for a Member or employee for actions taken within the scope of the Member or employee’s official duties or for matters in which the Council has a significant interest.